GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Sprix.md

 **Slow Madness**: Anytime an attack by the Sprix, its spells, or its abilities is a critical hit- it inflicts 1d2 points of inebriation against that foe.

 **Spiteful Magics**: Anytime the sprix inflicts an attack as a result of a spell, it may alter it to be a toxic attack.
-If it was already a toxic or necrotic attack, it may alter it to be one of the following attcks instead (Dagger, Biting, Cold, Fire, Necrotic, Psychic, Toxic).
+If it was already a toxic or necrotic attack, it may alter it to be one of the following attacks instead (Dagger, Biting, Cold, Fire, Necrotic, Psychic, Toxic).
 It accrues a point of spell sickness as a result.

 **Dark Shield**: Anytime the Sprix is attacked, it may use its reaction to take on 1d4 points of spell sickness.
 If it does, it gains a bonus to defense against that attack equal to the result and loses an equal number of points of undeath.